QingNZ/Graphlab/_pages/vacancies.md

 ### Current open opportunities:
 <br/>

- {% comment %}
-#### Projects for ANU Students
+#### Projects for students who are looking for research opportunities

+If you are a student with strong interests/backgrounds in algorithms, see <a href="https://comp.anu.edu.au/study/projects/geometric-route-planning/">Geometric Route Planning</a>.

-If you are a student at ANU with strong interests/backgrounds in graph algorithms or graph machine learning, see <a href="https://cecs.anu.edu.au/research/student-research-projects/algorithms-and-machine-learning-graphs">the list of available projects</a>.
+If you are a student at ANU with strong interests/backgrounds in graph machine learning, see <a href="https://comp.anu.edu.au/study/projects/research-projects-with-graph-research-lab-anu/">Graph Deep Learning - Theory and Practice</a>.

 Please be noted that our supervision capacity is limited and we can only run 1-3 projects per year.
- {% endcomment %}

 #### PhD opportunity: